Victor-369/KataMarsRoverMission/README.md

 private $percentage = 40;
 ```

 The higher the values you write, the longer then obstacle list will take to generate.
-Percentage is the amount of obstacles that will exists on area (maxX * maxY).
+Percentage is the amount of obstacles that will exists on area (maxX * maxY). **All three values must be integers and above zero**.

 <br>